 The property to be appraised is located in an area of rural residential development, undeveloped vacant land and limited commercial services.
 The commercial zoning of the parcel is consistent with other properties along Grand Avenue.
-In light of the existing land uses in the area and those allowed under the current zoning of the subject property, a change in zoning is not likely to occur.
+In light of the existing land uses in the area and those allowed under the current zoning of the subject property, a change in zoning to allow commercial uses on the entire parcel might be possible.

-&lt;sup>21 The Appraisal of Real Estate, 15th ed.
+22 The Appraisal of Real Estate, 15th ed.
 (Chicago: Appraisal Institute, 2020) p305